 Curved wooden structures with double glazing and wool insulation.
 Most sleep two adults or two adults and two children, with family pods also available on some sites.

-- Lodges are often the height of camping luxury and a good option if you're camping in a group.
-Lodge parks can include camping pods but can also cover camping cabins, camping huts and shacks: The Bivouac in Yorkshire has traditional woodland camping shacks sleeping up to seven.
+Often the height of camping luxury and a good option if you're camping in a group.
+Lodge parks can include camping pods but can also cover camping cabins, camping huts and shacks: The Bivouac in North Yorkshire has traditional woodland camping shacks sleeping up to seven.

 Gypsy caravans have soared in popularity in the past couple of years, with old wagons fully restored and modernised for old-style glamping with a twist.
 Most sleep two adults.

-As with all camping, the more glamorous side is available even on tighter budgets - the four-berth hut at Woodland Park, for example, starts from £35 a night with the nine-berth hut available from £70; the shepherd's hut at Longthorns Farm starts from £38 a night for four, and the three-berth camping cocoon at Devon's Europa Park starts from £29 a night - with 55% off a Sunday-Friday five-night stay in 2013.
-A stay at Riverside Country Park on the edge of Northumberland National Park has from just £25 a night for two people - one of our many glamping sites available on a camping budget.
+As with all camping, the more glamorous side is available even on tighter budgets - the four-berth hut at Woodland Park, for example, starts from £40 a night with the nine-berth hut available from £75, and a stay at Riverside Country Park in Northumberland starts from just £20 a night for a pod sleeping two - one of our many glamping sites available on a camping budget.
 To find more bargains, go to our budget/backpacker campsites then filter the accommodation categories on the left to look for tipi, yurt, dome, bell tent and wigwam sites, or for sites with lodges, cabins, pods and huts.

 As glamping accommodation is normally heated in winter, you can grab a glamping break at any time - just search for our sites that are open all year.
 And as with all our camping and caravanning categories, you can narrow down your tipi, wigwam, pod or gypsy caravan search according to price, what's available on site and nearby, user rating and dozens of other features.